 Mattia Preti was a prominent Italian artist of the Baroque style that prevailed during the second half of the seventeenth century.
-Mattia Preti’s artistic contribution to St John’s Co-Cathedral is remarkable for which he painted several altar pieces and his major artistic work depicting scenes from the life to St John the Baptist on the vault of the church.
+Mattia Preti’s artistic contribution to St John’s Co-Cathedral is noted for his major work depicting the life to St John the Baptist on the vault of the Church and several altar paintings.

-Preti was born in Taverna a town in Calabria and he was often referred to as Il Cavalier Calabrese (the Calabrian Knight) after he came to Malta and was invested as a knight.
-Preti spent most of his life in Malta.
-He died in 1699 and is buried here in St John’s.
+Preti was born in Taverna a town in Calabria and he was often referred to as Il Cavaliere Calabrese (the Calabrian Knight).
+Preti spent most of his life in Malta a time of prolific artistic activity and died in 1699, buried here in St John’s.

 He returned to Rome for sporadic periods up until 1661 and painted frescoes for various other churches.
 Preti then moved again and spent most of 1656 – 1660 in Naples.
-Here, he was influenced by some of the major contemporary Neapolitan artists and, the large fresco ‘ex-voto’ paintings of the plague that had struck the city.
-These were once painted on seven city gates, but have been lost over the years.
-The paintings depicted the Immaculate Conception or saints delivering the people from the plague.
-Two sketches are housed in the Capodimonte Museum in Naples.
-Whilst in Naples Preti was commissioned to paint a picture of St Francis Xavier by Grand Master Martin de Redin for the chapel of the Aragonese Langue.
+Here, he was influenced by some of the major contemporary Neapolitan artists and the large fresco ‘ex-voto’ paintings of the plague that had struck the city.
+Whilst in Naples, Preti was commissioned to paint a picture of St Francis Xavier by Grand Master Martin de Redin for the Chapel of Aragon, Catalonia and Navarre.